KILTprotocol/sdk-js/docs/contribution-guide.md

   * Paragraph 1: Explanation of the overall concept, and the role it fulfills in the KILT Protocol;
   * Paragraph 2: Technical details of interest.

-For reference, look for example at the doc block in `Attestation.ts`.
+For reference, look for example at the docBlock at the beginning of `Attestation.ts`.

 ### Documenting public methods